joshxinjie/Data_Scientist_Nanodegree/identify_customer_segment/README.md

 The resulting cluster analysis can be used for tasks such as identifying which facets of the population that are most likely to be purchasers of the firm's products for a mailout campaign.

+## Data
+1. Udacity_AZDIAS_Subset.csv: Demographic data for the general population of Germany; 891211 persons (rows) x 85 features (columns).
+2. Udacity_CUSTOMERS_Subset.csv: Demographic data for customers of a mail-order company; 191652 persons (rows) x 85 features (columns).
+3. Data_Dictionary.md: Information file about the features in the provided datasets.
+4. AZDIAS_Feature_Summary.csv: Summary of feature attributes for demographic data.

+Due to agreements with Bertelsmann, the datasets cannot be shared or used for used for tasks other than this project.
+Files have to be removed from the computer within 2 weeks after completion of the project.

 ## Methodology
 1. Start with analyzing demographics data of general population.
 Deal with missing values in the dataset.
 2. Drop variables with extremely high frequencies of missing values.